mirucon/coldbox-addon/readme.md

 If you don't want the buttons to show at the end of content automatically, go and uncheck "Use social buttons" option in the theme customizer.
 You can call the share buttons using the shortcode function in that case.

 ## Changelog

+1.2.0

+* feat: Add share button support for LINE
+* fix: "amphtml" href is broken when the URL includes query parameter
+* fix: Correct Feedly button URL
+* fix: Delete Google Plus things
+* fix: Use custom excerpt for og:description content
+* fix: "Not to use jQuery" option is not working in some cases

 1.1.9